Dětmarovice: Etymology

-The name is patronymic in origin derived from German personal name Dietmar.
-It was first mentioned in Latin form Dithmari villa (1305), later as Dytmarsdorff (1392), Dietmarsdorf (1430), Dieczmarowicz[e] (1438, 1447), Dieczmiorowice (1652), Dittmersdorf/Dieczmorowitz (1736), Dittmansdorf/Dietmarowicze (1804), Dittmannsdorf/Dětmarovice/Dziećmarowice (1900).
+The name Dětmarovice is derived from German personal name Dietmar.
+It was first mentioned in Latin form Dithmari villa (1305), later as Dytmarsdorff (1392), Dietmarsdorf (1430), Dieczmarowicz[e] (1438, 1447), Dieczmiorowice (1652), Dittmersdorf/Dieczmorowitz (1736), Dittmansdorf/Dietmarowicze (1804) and Dittmannsdorf/Dětmarovice/Dziećmarowice (1900).

 Geography

 Dětmarovice is located about 6 km northwest of Karviná and 11 km northeast of Ostrava, on the border with Poland.
-It lies in the Ostrava Basin lowland in the historical region of Cieszyn Silesia.
+It lies in the Ostrava Basin in the historical region of Cieszyn Silesia.
 The municipality is situated on the left bank of the Olza River.